-- The first step is to soak fenugreek seeds in water for 4-7 hours.
+- First, soak fenugreek seeds in water for 4-7 hours.
 This allows the seeds to absorb enough moisture to begin germinating.

 - Once the fenugreek seeds are soaked, drain off any excess water before transferring them to a container filled with coconut coir or other growing medium.

-- Place the fenugreek seedlings in an area that receives no sunlight, mist them lightly with water every day, and keep the soil moist but not overly wet.
-Total blackout period: 3 days.
+- Place the fenugreek seedlings in an area that receives no sunlight, mist them lightly with water daily, and keep the soil moist but not overly wet—total blackout period: 3 days.